robincamille/textillating/README.md

 # Textillating

-This is my little project for NaNoGenMo (National Novel Generation Month) 2018.
+This is my little project for National Novel Generation Month 2018.
+It is complete (for now).

 ## About